magnusmalm/finit/doc/config.md

   use the option `kill:SEC`, e.g., `kill:10` to wait 10 seconds before
   sending `SIGKILL`.

+  If a service does not clean up after itself, or crashes, a script can be configured to be executed by finit when the service is stopped or crashes.
+This can be done with the optional `on_term`
+  argument:

+        on_term:<absolute/path/to/script>

+  The script is executed in the background with the service's state as single argument passed along to the script.

 * `inetd service/proto[@iflist] <wait|nowait> [LVLS] /path/to/daemon args`
   Launch a daemon when a client initiates a connection on an Internet port.
 Available services are listed in the UNIX `/etc/services` file.